Practitioner Course Structure and Dates

 HK24CY008 - Business Skills for Reflexology Practice

 Please note that there is a Home Study Schedule for the year that clearly explains when the four assignments, the pathology directory and the person studies will be issued and are to be submitted.
 There are comprehensive guidance sheets following in-class instruction so that you feel confident to complete the work and meet the criteria over the duration of the course.
 Ongoing support through telephone calls, Skype and resources on the Learner Area of the website called The HUB also help.

-The units' assessment and evidence sheets will be issued to each learner on their college USB memory sticks along with other course handouts so that you have electronic as well as hard copy of most of the course handouts.
+The units' assessment and evidence sheets will be issued to each learner in hard copy and on their college USB memory sticks along with other course handouts.
 The USB's are also great for backing up course work and bringing it into class.

 Additional topics included in the Contemporary Reflexology College syllabus:

 Auricular Reflexology - a practical day learning how effective the ear points can be and what a valuable and amazing skill it is for today's reflexologist.
 A study of a minimum of six ear treatments on one person plus ear points to be included with all clients after the auricular training is required to consolidate learning.

 Meridians are also studied, as an understanding of these points can bring a new dimension to a reflexology session.
 You will be given the college's own charts for reference and required to incorporate them with client's as appropriate after the weekend of Meridian Reflexology training.

 Self-care through E.F.T (The Emotional Freedom Technique), hand exercises, body dynamics, nutrition, supervision and more.
 It is important that the busy reflexologist looks after their own health and wellbeing as they support and help others.